 José Antonio Alcayaga III

 José Antonio Alcayaga III is a graphic designer and web developer.
-He currently holds a position as Interaction Designer at Yale New Haven Health System, Center for Healthcare Solutions.
+He currently holds a position as Interaction Designer at Yale New Haven Health System, Center for Healthcare Solutions developing Background Check Systems.

-José is a member of the Euzko-Etxea of New York and the Society of Basque Studies in America.
 His areas of focus include Basque language and culture, Basque Diaspora and the use of the internet to create community.
 He has a passion for using social networking to connect and educate people about the Basque culture.
 José is the organizer of the first Basque Language & Culture Meetup in New York City.
-He is the founder of 'Alcayagas del Mundo/Alcayagas of the World', a Facebook group created to unite the greater Alcayaga family with over 1,100 members.
+He is the founder of "Alcayagas of the World," a Facebook group with over 1,500 members created to unite the greater Alcayaga family.

 José was a surveyor for the Archaeos Survey Project at Vijayanagara, India.
 He received his BFA degree in Computer Graphics and Interactive Media from the Pratt Institute.